Skip to main content

 5. Use the Local/Remote pill selector to switch between QR codes

-1. Click the OFFLINE button to open the Live overlay
+1. Click the LIVE button to open the Live overlay panel

-2. Toggle Use Custom Port to enable static port mode
+2. Toggle Custom Port to enable static port mode

 4. The server restarts automatically on the new port